Fulford battlefied under threat

 Over 1000 metal items have been x-rayed and examined.
 A second batch is waiting to be processed.
 After that, we hope to examine all the non-ferrous material.

-For statistical purposes, some outlying areas have been surveyed.
 The density of unidentifiable ferrous material in the core area is several orders of magnitude higher.
-However, the significance of this difference in find density cannot be appreciated until more areas have been surveyed.
+However, the significance of this difference in find density cannot be fully appreciated.
+We need to compare our figures with other sites.

 This is the area we hope to survey.
 The read areas have been done.
 The green areas have yet to be visited.
 Access to most of these have been blocked by the developers.